elastiflow/ElastiFlow-Tools/docker_install/readme.md

 - Good copying and pasting skills

 - Docker.
-If you do not have Docker, you can use the convenience script:
+If you do not have Docker, you can install it with the following convenience script:
   ```
   curl -fsSL https://get.docker.com | sudo sh
   ```